comtihon/enot/README.md

  from cache to this project instead of downloading and compiling new.
 There is also remote cache, where already built packages are kept.
 Coon searches packages in remote cache before cloning them from git and building.
 Remote cache can be set in Coon global config.
-Besides using official remote Coon cache (TODO Coon doesn't have official remote cache!) you can deploy your own remote cache.
-Currently Coon supports [Artifactory](https://www.jfrog.com/artifactory/) and [Amazon S3](https://aws.amazon.com/s3/) TODO s3 not supported :(
+Besides using official remote Coon cache - [CoonHub](https://coon.justtech.blog) you can deploy your own remote cache.
 You can use multiple remote caches.

 ### Global Coon Configuration